fluencelabs/cli/packages/cli/package/docs/commands/README.md

                                              by default when CLI is used in non-interactive mode

 DESCRIPTION
-  Remove unit from the deal
+  Remove unit from the deal.
+Alias: fluence deal wr

-ALIASES
-  $ fluence deal wr
 ```

 _See code: [src/commands/deal/workers-remove.ts](https://github.com/fluencelabs/cli/blob/fluence-cli-v0.22.0/src/commands/deal/workers-remove.ts)_